Silent Water (& Dream Books) Productions

 Upcoming IG Interviews -

-Audrey Huang - Speaking Of ... great reads for the end of summer & a fall preview of books.
+Audrey Huang - Speaking Of ... the best of books of 2022 - Holiday Edition!
 I'll be talking with experienced and enthusiastic bookseller who is also a co-member of mine for the American Booksellers Association's DEIA Committee.
 Audrey Huang is a front line bookseller at Belmont Books (Massachusetts).
 She’s been with the store since they opened in June, 2017.
 She is also a lapsed lawyer, happily not practicing the law while discovering all the books.
 Audrey reads across almost all genres and age groups but primarily reads BIPOC authors with all the intersections.
 One of her favorite things to do in the store is to rip open the arc envelopes, to see what treasure lies inside.

 Anita Gail Jones - Speaking Of ... midterm elections 2022, voter's rights and keeping up the fight.
 Anita Gail Jones lives in the San Francisco Bay Area, but was born and raised in Albany, Georgia, and maintains a strong connection with this southwest corner of the state.